 He abandoned the province to the Romans in late 39 BCE.
 With the Parthians out of the way, Ventidius led his forces to the province of Judea.

-Ventidius’ mission in Judea was simple and lucrative; it was to rid the province of any remaining Parthians.
+Ventidius’ mission in Judea was simple and lucrative: to rid the province of any remaining Parthians.
 He was also there to remove the anti-Roman King, Antigonus, and to restore Herod to the throne.

 But Ventidius did neither.

-Instead, he bypassed Herod’s royal family, who were besieged by the troops of Antigonus on the top of Masada, and went straight for Jerusalem.
-Ventidius was playing psychological warfare with Antigonus, by making him think that he was going to take Jerusalem.
+Instead, he bypassed Herod’s royal family, besieged by the Antigonus troops on the top of Masada, and went straight for Jerusalem.
+Ventidius played psychological warfare with Antigonus, making him think he would take Jerusalem.

 This, however, was just another ruse.

-Ventidius promised not to attack Jerusalem… that is, unless he received vast amounts of wealth from the king.
-Antigonus had, in his mind, no choice but to capitulate to Ventidius’ demands.
+Ventidius promised not to attack Jerusalem… that is, unless he received vast wealth from the king.
+In his mind, Antigonus had no choice but to capitulate to Ventidius’ demands.

-Make no mistake, Ventidius was still going to support Herod and place him on the throne.
-But while Herod was still far away, and his brother besieged, Ventidius thought he might as well make some money while they wait.
+Make no mistake, Ventidius would still support Herod and place him on the throne.
+But while Herod was still far away and his brother besieged, Ventidius thought he might as well make some money while they waited.

-After Ventidius’ coffers were filled, he took the bulk of his forces and headed back for Syria, leaving his second, officer Pompaedius Silo, in charge to deal with the ‘Jewish problem’.
+After filling Ventidius’ coffers, he took the bulk of his forces.
+He headed back for Syria, leaving his second, officer Pompaedius Silo, in charge to deal with the ‘Jewish problem’.

 The Ruse

 However, King Antigonus would come up with a ploy of his own; he bribed Silo multiple times.
-Antigonus hoped to buy time so that the Parthians could come to his assistance, while he kept the Romans at bay.
+Antigonus hoped to buy time so that the Parthians could assist while he kept the Romans at bay.

 Unfortunately for King Antigonus, this would not happen.

 When Ventidius returned to Syria, he sent the bulk of his forces beyond the Taurus Mountains to Cappadocia for winter quarters.
-It was during this time that the Parthian Prince, Pacorus, planned another invasion of Syria and began to mobilize a substantial number of cavalry from the nearby provinces.
+During this time, the Parthian Prince, Pacorus, planned another invasion of Syria and began to mobilize a substantial number of cavalry from the nearby provinces.

 Word of Pacorus’ intentions soon spread, reaching the ears of loyal Roman informants, who then relayed the information to Ventidius.
-Not only was this information crucial for preparation, it also informed Ventidius that a Syrian noble by the name of Channaeus (also called Pharnaeus), who pretended to be a Roman ally, was, in fact, a spy and Parthian loyalist.
+Not only was this information crucial for preparation, it also informed Ventidius that a Syrian noble named Channaeus (also called Pharnaeus), who pretended to be a Roman ally, was, in fact, a spy and Parthian loyalist.

-Ventidius likely invited Channaeus over for dinner and during their meeting, Ventidius made it clear that he feared the Parthian would abandon their normal route, “where they customarily crossed the Euphrates near the city of Zeugma.”
+Ventidius likely invited Channaeus over for dinner.
+During their meeting, Ventidius made it clear that he feared the Parthian would abandon their normal route, “where they customarily crossed the Euphrates near the city of Zeugma.”

-Ventidius acted concerned over the issue, making it clear that if Pacorus were to invade Syria much further to the south, he would have the advantage over the Romans for it, “was a plain and convenient for the enemy.”
+Ventidius acted concerned over the issue, making it clear that if Pacorus were to invade Syria much further to the south, he would have the advantage over the Romans for it “was plain and convenient for the enemy.”

 Like the good spy he was, Channaeus returned to his home after the meeting and quickly sent messengers to inform Pacorus of Ventidius’ fears.